DavidFB94/pro-fit-pt/README.md

 **#17 Checkout**

 - Checkout form with order summery.
 Includes option to save customer information to their profile (if registered user), card payments with Stripe, link back to current cart, total charge amount, and complete order button.
-Redirects to order summary screen, and a confirmation email is sent.
+Redirects to checkout success page.

 ![screenshot](documentation/features/feature-15.png)

+**#18 Checkout success page**

+- Displays an order summary, and order e-mail confirmation

 ![screenshot](documentation/features/feature-15.1.png)

-**#18 User registration**
+**#19 User registration**

 - Sign Up form for user registration.
 Includes links to home page, and sign up button for completing the form.
 User verification by email.